jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 # References
 TBD

-# Complete Demo Code
-Here’s the entire implementation up to this point as one file.
-Copy and paste it into a Java environment and execute it.
-If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
-Play with the implementation.
-Copy and paste the code into Generative AI for analysis and comments.

 # NOTES
 Let's get the ball rolling with internships first:
-•	Your resume is probably the most important thing. ...
-•	You may also want to ask someone at the Career Center to take a look at your resume.
-Here's a heads up tip.
-Everyone has an opinion when it comes to resumes.
-If you ask 10 people to look over your resume, you're likely to get 11 different opinions.
-Haha.
-Take all recommendations with a grain of salt.
-If you feel comfortable with a suggestion, then do it.
-If you don't, then you don't have to do it.
-This is your resume.
-You have the final say.
-You have to feel comfortable with it.
 •	Attend any on-campus or virtual career day.
 These are companies looking for interns.
 That's your best bet.
 You just need to convince them that you're the best person to fill one of their slots.
 If you know which companies are attending, look over the list.
 Find a few that look interesting and make sure you visit their tables, but keep your eyes open for other interesting opportunities too.
 •	If going in person, look professional.
 You don't need to dress like a lawyer, but don't look like you just rolled out of bed.
 I would suggest a dress shirt and tie and possibly a sports jacket if you have one.
 Be well groomed as well.
 •	I worked with interns at my last company.
 Our college recruiter said that there were two traits she was always looking for in interns: